keringdered/celcom-implemenation/README.md

                   $mobile ="254715404451";
                   $response = $gateway->send($mobile,$message);
         ```
     * To send a scheduled text message.
-By default this will be send via POST method
+By default, this will be sent via POST method.

          ```php
         <?php